16strands/SystemsHW/HW5/README.md

 This is our implementation of the TCP server and client.
 Please read the known bugs.
 We're sooo close.
 Please have mercy.

+For numbers similar to the etc in Eitan's paper, run with cache size 1767000.
+This results in a hit rate of about 81% on average.

+`./server_cache -m 17670000`

 ### How to run:

 make should compile things.
 Then, run ./cache_server in one terminal, and ./test_cache_client in another terminal.
 They should talk to one another! there are also some fancy command line options you can make use of: